 7. Bacon-wrapped barbecue prawns

-When it comes to the bacon, the trick is to give it a head start in the oven before you wrap it around the prawns and put it on the grill, as this will allow it to properly crisp up.
+When it comes to the bacon, the trick is to give it a head start in the oven before you wrap it around the prawns and put it on the barbeque, as this will allow it to properly crisp up.

 8. Moroccan lamb chops